 The College of Biblical Studies is a Private Not-for-Profit, 501(c)(3) institution that is recognized by a number of quality assurance agencies for granting degrees.
 The Texas Higher Education Coordinating Board (THECB), through a Texas Supreme Court ruling regarding a special provision under sections 61.304 and 61.313(a) of the Texas Education Code, has granted CBS the authority to grant degrees under religious exemption because the institution’s degrees are entirely religious in nature.

-CBS is one of a few schools to hold dual-accredited status in the Southeast region.
+CBS is nationally accredited with institutional membership status with Association of Biblical Higher Education (ABHE) and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Accredited status is the membership status granted to those colleges that meet their accreditor’s conditions for eligibility and that substantially achieve their respective missions and the criteria for accreditation.
 It further indicates a demonstrated commitment to ongoing institutional development.
 CBS believes firmly in the accreditation process to demonstrate excellence (Phil.
 4:8-9) in everything it does to prepare students for their God-given calling in life and ministry.